Responsible supply chains end slavery

 To clarify our position, and in response to the recent California Transparency in Supply Chains Act (California SB 657), Tellabs recently released a Supply Chain Anti-Slavery Policy.
 It describes some of our anti-slavery practices with key suppliers.

-If you're interested in learning more about the issue, groups such as Polaris Project and End Human Trafficking Now offer helpful resources.
+If you're interested in learning more about the issue, groups such as Polaris Project and Empower offer helpful resources.